flexatone/fetter/doc/articles/lreepr/lreepr.md

 {.env313-test} $ pip install -r requirements.txt
 ```

 As will be clear from the output of the previous command, more than three packages are installed: `requests` adds a number of transitive dependencies.
-This well be made clear if we use `fetter validate`:
+This well be made clear by using `fetter validate` and supplying the current Python with `-e python3` and the dependencies with `--bound requirements.txt`:

 ```shell
 {.env313-test} % fetter -e python3 validate --bound requirements.txt